[Editor’s note: This post was originally published in February 2016 and has been updated to include more actionable tips.]

 Visitors come from somewhere – an organic search result, a PPC ad, some other website, or a social media post click.
 This means that expectations are set about what your page is about before they get there.

-‘Problem is, there’s often a disconnect about what people expect they’ll get versus what they actually get on the page.
+The problem is, there’s often a disconnect with what people expect they’ll get versus what they actually get on the page.

 This happens when the visitor’s intent, which they express by clicking on a search engine result or a social media post, is not matched.

 The visitor will feel that they’re in the wrong place, and leave.

 And that’s bad for everyone – that’s even detrimental to your search rankings.

 Let’s say the visitor is looking for cheap hotel accommodations in Berlin.
 When they click on the search results page (SERP), you show them a list of all hotels in Europe, instead of budget hotels in Berlin.
 They’re going to hit the Back button – they’re “pogo-sticking” back to the search page.